 For the final stage of the analysis, the causes for the UCAs can be explored by constructing feedback loops for identified UCAs.
 This enables the researchers to examine how multiple UCAs can interact as well as explore the causal factors behind the UCAs.
 Once this stage is complete it is possible to begin to develop safety constraints for each of the potential UCAs.
 These are constraints that should be imposed on the system to prevent the UCAs from occurring, reducing the likelihood of an accident (Leveson, 2004).
 In this regard, the addition of novel safety constraints allows the analysts to progress the STAMP-STPA methodology to allow for the development of potential mitigation strategies.

-As discussed, STAMP-STPA follows an established step-by-step process to construct a control structure, identify ‘unsafe control actions’ (UCAs) and identify interactions and causal factors.
+As discussed, STAMP-STPA follows an established step-by-step process to construct a control structure, identify potential UCAs and identify interactions and causal factors.
 Before this can be completed however, the primary hazards of the scenario under investigation must be identified.
 The STAMP model defines a hazard as “A system state or set of conditions that, together with a particular set of worst-case environmental conditions, will lead to an accident (loss)” (p14, Thomas, et al., 2013).
 As an example, an accident could be the exposure of people to toxic chemicals and the related hazard would be the release of toxic chemicals into the atmosphere (Thomas et al., 2013).
 Prior to the start of the analysis, the research team were required to define the potential hazards that could lead to an accident.
 In the Hawk RtL case study, a potential accident was defined as any event leading to death or injury, with the potential hazards being defined as:

 Hawk strikes the sea